How Your Sciatica Treatment Should Be?

 Many people find that the operation effectively alleviates their painful symptoms of sciatica.
-There can be considerable variance in the type of surgery recommended by pain management doctors that is recommended and depends on the underlying cause.
+There can be considerable variance in the type of surgery recommended by pain management doctors that are recommended and depend on the underlying cause.
 Surgery for sciatica is generally optional, which means it is the decision of the patient whether to have an operation or not.

 Do the Symptoms Need Surgery?